vmware-archive/bosh-deployment-resource/README.md

 ### `out`: Deploy a BOSH deployment

-This will upload any given stemcells and releases, lock them down in the deployment manifest and then deploy.
+This will upload any given stemcells and releases, lock them down in the deployment manifest, update the cloud config, and then deploy.

 If the manifest does not specify a `director_uuid`, it will be filled in with the UUID returned by the targeted director.